Let’s talk about the spoilage and shelf life of tortillas.

 How To Store Tortillas

-If you’re leaving your tortillas at ambient temperature, make sure they’re in a dry and dark spot away from moisture.
+If you’re leaving your tortillas at ambient temperature, place them in a dry and dark spot away from moisture.
 A cupboard in the kitchen or pantry works perfectly for that purpose.

 Can You Freeze Tortillas?

 You can freeze tortillas, and they freeze remarkably well.
-If you have a big bunch you’re not sure you’re going to use before they go bad, freezing is the best way to solve that problem.
+So if you have a big bunch you’re not sure you’re going to use before they go bad, freezing is the best way to solve that problem.